-MMW Serves is a service experience embedded within the Making of the Modern World general education world history program.
-MMW Serves combines academic preparation, intercultural experience, and volunteer service.
-A specially-designed MMW14 / MMW122 seminar, which takes place on Mondays and Wednesday from 1-2:50pm in Winter term, provides the necessary academic preparation, situating the history and culture of the indigenous peoples of the region in a comparative and global context, while fulfilling standard MMW learning objectives.
-The course will be co-taught by MMW Director Matthew Herbst and Ross Frank, Professor of Ethnic Studies.
-After completion of the 4-credit MMW course in winter quarter (M/W 1-2:50pm), students and faculty will travel to the Navajo Reservation in Northeastern Arizona, the largest reservation in the United States, for a week of intercultural learning and service over spring break 2018.
-Applications will be open in Fall 2017.
+MMW Serves is an intercultural service experience embedded within the Making of the Modern World general education world history program.
+MMW Serves combines academic preparation with intercultural experience and service.
+A specially-designed MMW seminar, which takes place in Winter term (fulfilling MMW14 or MMW122 requirements), provides the necessary academic preparation, situating the history and culture of the Navajo Nation and the southwest in a comparative and global context.
+After completion of the 4-credit MMW course in winter quarter, students and faculty travel to the Navajo Reservation in Northeastern Arizona, the largest reservation in the United States, for a week of intercultural learning and service over Spring Break.
+Applications will be open in Fall 2018.
 Space is limited.